Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Further discussions

-then for $\mu\in(0,\mu_{0}),$ the above existence result still hold. \end{theorem} Note that the properness of the twisted Ding functional corresponding to $\mu_{0}$ could be derived from a modification of \cite{TZ} and we want to thank Professor X. H. Zhu for pointing out this to us.
+then for $\mu\in(0,\mu_{0}),$ corresponding conical \ka-Einstein metrics still exist. \end{theorem} Note that the properness of the twisted Ding functional corresponding to $\mu_{0}$ could be derived from a modification of \cite{TZ} and we want to thank Professor X. H. Zhu for pointing out this to us.

 Another interesting problem is the requirement of the coefficients $c_{r},\lambda_{r}.$ In one smooth divisor case, by \cite{LS} \cite{SW} such similar requirement is necessary due to the obstruction of log-K stability and the example of $\mathbb{P}^{2}$ with a quadratic curve shows this point.
-But in the case of simple normal crossing divisor with $m\geq 2,$ such obstruction will not exist due to the nonexistence of holomorphic vector fields tangential all the components and we do not know whether our theorem could be extended or not due to another unknown obstruction.
+But in the case of simple normal crossing divisor with $m\geq 2,$ such obstruction will be much more subtle, e.g, toric examples constructed in \cite{SW}.
 We hope to investigate and analyze more general cases in the future.